Watson sues FDA on generic diabetes drug ruling

 Watson said that the FDA improperly denied the company's shared exclusivity on the generic version despite Watson directly following directions received from the regulator.

-As a result of the FDA's decision, approval could be delayed for up to six months, Watson said.
+As a result of the FDA's decision, approval could be delayed for up to six months, Watson said in a statement.

 The first company that files for approval of a generic version of an off-patent drug typically gets marketing exclusivity for 180 days.